 Your status at the University of Glasgow will be monitored at two re-registration check-ins during the academic year.
-This is in addition to attendance/engagement on your programme of study, which is monitored by your school or college.
+This is in addition to attendance and engagement on your programme of study, which is monitored by your School or College.

 Why is this necessary?